yannixeno/AzureHoneyPotLab/README.md

 ![winnie-the-pooh-pooh](https://github.com/user-attachments/assets/64bc52e5-92bc-4800-ac5f-946360d274c8)

 ## Objective
-This Honey Pot Lab aimed to establish a controlled environment for monitoring and analyzing live cyber attacks occurring globally.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, providing insights into real-world attack patterns and enhancing defensive strategies.
-This project was to develop my practical skills in cloud security, ensuring that the configured systems effectively detect and respond to potential threats.
-Ultimately, the objective is to validate the security configurations through testing, ensuring a robust security posture in a cloud environment.
+The aim of this honeypot lab is to create a controlled environment for monitoring and analyzing live cyber-attacks in real time.
+The focus is on ingesting and analyzing logs in a Security Information and Event Management (SIEM) system to provide insights into global attack patterns.

 ## Skills Learned
 - Advanced understanding of SIEM concepts and practical application.